 What do you miss most about the US?

-What is your favourite thing about living in the UK?
+What is your favourite experience since being in the UK?

-What is the biggest issue affecting mixed Anglo-American families living in the UK?
+What is the biggest challenge being an American living in the UK?

 What is it you most enjoy about helping Anglo-American households?